antrea-io/antrea/docs/network-policy.md

 ## Notes

+- There is a soft limit of 50 on the maximum number of Tier resources that are supported.
+But for optimal performance, it is recommended that the number of Tiers in a cluster be less than or equal to 10.
 - The v1alpha1 Policy CRDs support up to 10000 unique priority at policy level.
   In order to reduce the churn in the agent, it is recommended to set the priority within the range 1.0 to 100.0.